harmanT23/PhotoLair/README.md

 to purchase images on the marketplace.
 User's gain credits on the marketplace when their images are sold.
 Once an image is sold out it is removed from the marketplace.
 An account is required to purchase and sell images, though anyone can view the available images on the marketplace.
-For authentication the application uses JSON Web Tokens (JWT) for authentication.
+For authentication, the application uses JSON Web Tokens (JWT) for authentication.

 This project is currently hosted at: https://photolair.herokuapp.com/